-The Ceremonies and Parade of Athletes is scheduled for Saturday at 11:30 a.m.
+The Ceremony and Parade of Athletes is scheduled for Saturday at 11:30 a.m.
 Everyone is encouraged to participate.

 There can only be two recognized coaches per team- one head coach and an assistant coach or one boys coach and one girls coach.
 If both boys and girls are coached by the same coach, only one coach will be listed.
 Coaches are not allowed on the floor of the arena but may be in the athletic training area to assist an athlete.
 Please do not “hang out” in this area.
 Coaches abusing the assisting of athletes provision will be expelled from the area.

-A brief coaches’ meeting will be held at 8:00 a.m., Friday, in Section K on the north side of the arena.
+A brief coaches’ meeting will be held at 8:00 a.m., Friday, at the NW ramp of the arena.
 All teams must have a representative in attendance, since important last-minute announcements will be made at this time.
 All scratches must be made prior to this Friday morning meeting.
 Any athlete not scratched after the Friday morning meeting will be considered declared for the event.

 As guests of Idaho State University, we will be following their Covid 19 protocols.
 More information can be found on their website.